You are at the top of the page

 Please book at least 7 days in advance of your visit as there are a limited number of spaces available.
 If not booked in advance, all spaces may have been taken and you may be turned away on the day.

 Please note, you must have a ticket in advance of your visit.
 Tickets on the day may be subject to limited availability.
 Accessible parking is for cars only.
-There is no accessible coach parking available on site due to the Orangery building works.

 Two visitors are shown on a visit.

-£1 Tickets
+£1 tickets

 £1 tickets to the Tower of London, Hampton Court Palace and Kensington Palace are now available for anyone on Universal Credit and other named benefits.